Hmm… What can I tell you about me?

 “But it’s just a hobby, Honey,” I said defensively.

 “It stopped being a hobby when you hired your seventh employee,” she declared.
-“It’s time for you to go find an office and get all these people out of my house.”
+“It’s time for you to go find an office and get all these people out of my house!”

 Well, the handwriting was all over that wall, so we packed up our stuff and left.
 I did get my revenge, though.
 A few years later, when she decided she wanted to retire, I drafted her to work for my company.
 After all, a math teacher makes a perfect bookkeeper, don’t you think?
 Plus, I just hate seeing people sitting around when I’m working.

 It was a good move actually.
-She griped about it, but she did a great job keeping the books.
+Marge griped about it, but she did a great job keeping the books.
 And keeping her busy had a side benefit of reducing the time she had available to spend in shopping malls.
 Although, in retrospect, I should have bought stock in Amazon.

 Eventually, we decided to sell the business and move.
 I wanted to move to Hawaii, but Marge vetoed it.
 “It’s too far away,” she declared.